 “micro-counseling” for the “hard-to-reach,” chronically resistant, or functionally “stuck” client

 Dr. Joelson recently participated in a Phoenix-based radio series entitled, “Sexual Harassment in the Workplace” and presented a paper at the National Association of Social Workers Annual Conference.
 Along with his counseling and psychotherapy services he is a voiceover artist and narrated an internationally distributed audio and videotape designed to encourage fathers to participate in family planning programs.
-His paper entitled, “Bereavement Work After 9/11” was published in the Met Chapter Forum, the newsletter for the New York State Society for Clinical Social Work.
-This article is available in the Published Articles section of this website.
+His paper entitled “Bereavement Work After 9/11” was published in the Met Chapter Forum, the newsletter for the New York State Society for Clinical Social Work.
+This article is available on this website.

 His background also includes a tour of duty with the United States Peace Corps in Liberia, West Africa (1965-67) where he was a teacher, as well as a clinical social work psychotherapist in a tribal mental hospital and outpatient clinic where he introduced Western mental health services to Liberian citizens.